-The Fixed Rate Notes are subject to certain financial and non-financial covenants, including a debt service coverage calculation, as defined in the related agreements.
+The Fixed Rate Notes are subject to certain financial and non-financial covenants, including a debt service coverage ratio calculation, as defined in the related agreements.
 The covenants, among other things, limit the ability of certain of our subsidiaries to declare dividends, make loans or advances or enter into transactions with affiliates.
 In the event that certain covenants are not met, the Fixed Rate Notes may become partially or fully due and payable on an accelerated schedule.
 In addition, the Company may voluntarily prepay, in part or in full, the Fixed Rate Notes at any time, subject to certain make-whole interest obligations.
+All make-whole interest obligations cease after July 2017.
+Further, the Company may elect to prepay up to \$551.3 million of its Fixed Rate Notes at par on or after July 2015.

 The Variable Funding Notes allowed for the issuance of up to \$100.0 million of financing and certain other credit instruments, including letters of credit in support of various obligations of the Company.
-Interest on a portion of any outstanding Variable Funding Note borrowings is payable quarterly at a rate equal to a commercial paper rate plus 0.5%, with the remainder at LIBOR plus 0.5%.
-The Variable Funding Notes have an expected maturity in January 2017, with an option for up to two one-year renewals (subject to certain conditions, including a minimum debt service coverage ratio), and a legal maturity in January 2042.
-At December 30, 2012, there were \$43.5 million of outstanding letters of credit and \$56.5 million of borrowing capacity available under the \$100.0 million Variable Funding Notes.
+Interest on a portion of any outstanding Variable Funding Note borrowings is payable quarterly at a rate equal to a commercial paper rate plus 50 basis points, with the remainder at LIBOR plus 50 basis points.
+The Variable Funding Notes have an expected maturity in January 2017, with an option for up to two one-year renewals (subject to certain conditions, including a minimum debt service coverage ratio), and a legal final maturity in January 2042.
+At December 29, 2013, there were \$42.3 million of outstanding letters of credit and \$57.7 million of borrowing capacity available under the \$100.0 million Variable Funding Notes.

-At December 30, 2012, management estimates that the approximately \$1.557 billion in principal amount of outstanding Fixed Rate Notes had a fair value of approximately \$1.732 billion, and at January 1, 2012 the approximately \$1.311 billion in principal amount of senior fixed rate notes had a fair value of approximately \$1.316 billion.
-Additionally, the \$76.1 million in principal amount of subordinated fixed rate notes had a fair value of approximately \$76.3 million at January 1, 2012.
+At December 29, 2013, management estimates that the approximately \$1.534 billion in principal amount of outstanding Fixed Rate Notes had a fair value of approximately \$1.643 billion, and at December 30, 2012 the approximately \$1.557 billion in principal amount of Fixed Rate Notes had a fair value of approximately \$1.732 billion.
 The Fixed Rate Notes are classified as a Level 2 measurement (Note 3), as the Company estimated the fair value amount by using available market information.
 The Company estimated the fair value amounts by using available market information.
-The Company obtained broker quotes from two separate brokerage firms that are knowledgeable about the Company's Fixed Rate Notes and at times, trade these notes.
+The Company obtained broker quotes from two separate brokerage firms that are knowledgeable about the Company's Fixed Rate Notes and, at times, trade these notes.
 Further, the Company performs its own internal analysis based on the information it gathers from public markets, including information on notes that are similar to that of the Company.
 However, considerable judgment is required in interpreting market data to develop estimates of fair value.
 Accordingly, the fair value estimates presented herein are not necessarily indicative of the amount that the Company or the debtholders could realize in a current market exchange.
-The use of different assumptions and/or estimation methodologies may have a material effect on the estimated fair value.
+The use of different assumptions and/or estimation methodologies may have a material effect on the estimated fair value